-If you have landed on our site it is because you are looking at taking your company forward and one area that can always be improved upon is that of gender diversity.
+If you have arrived on our website because you have been researching ways to take your company forward, improve staff development and increase productivity then one key area that can always be improved upon is that of gender diversity.

 But what is gender diversity?